nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 02 The UNIX Architecture and Command Usage.markdown

 ##

-06. `wc` command can be used with not just files but with input coming from standard input or from output of some other command.
+06. `wc` command can be used not just with files, but also with input coming from standard input or from output of some other command.
 This is illustrated with the following examples:

     Execute `wc` command without any argument.
 The command prompt won't return.
 Enter some text and terminate the input by entering a newline and immediately following it by end-of-file character using `[Ctrl-d]`.
 The output will represent count of the characters in the entered text.